 Last week, St. Louis Mayor Lyda Krewson signed into law a landmark Building Energy Performance Standard (BPS) that puts the city on a trajectory to cost savings, job creation and 100% greenhouse emissions reductions by 2050.
-The new ordinance is the culmination of years of work by many parties, including IMT and NRDC as part of the American Cities Climate Challenge, so we decided to interview Building Commissioner Frank Oswald and Government Services Analyst Rajiv Ravulapati about how they built a supportive coalition behind the scenes.
+The new ordinance is the culmination of years of work by many parties, including IMT and NRDC as part of the American Cities Climate Challenge, so we decided to interview Building Commissioner Frank Oswald and former Government Services Analyst Rajiv Ravulapati about how they built a supportive coalition behind the scenes.

 How did you initially hear about the concept of a Building Performance Standard?